RULES OF THE GAME

 must not penetrate the adjacent court before, during, or after playing the

-that player does not contact the opposite team's court or interfere with any
+that the player does not contact the opponent's court or interfere with any

 5.10.
 Interruptions